connexcs/docs/docs/setup/settings/users.md

 4. Click **`Save`**.

 !!! question "How should I inform the user about the password change?"
-    When you change a user's password, the ConnexCS Control Panel does not send the new password to the user.
+    When you change a user's password, ConnexCS does not send the new password to the user.
 You must email or text the new password to the user.

 [group-perms]: /setup/img/group-perms.png "Group Permissions"
 [password-rules]: /setup/img/password-rules.png "password-rules"